qutip/qutip/.github/pull_request_template.md

 **Related issues or PRs**
 Please mention the related issues or PRs here.
 If the PR fixes an issue, use the keyword fix/fixes/fixed followed by the issue id, e.g. fix #1184

-**Changelog**
-Give a short description of the PR in a few words.
-This will be shown in the QuTiP change log after the PR gets merged.
-For example:
-Fixed error checking for null matrix in essolve.
-Added option for specifying resolution in Bloch.save function.